Richard Crudo: Life and career

-Born and raised in Brooklyn, New York, cinematographer\director Richard Crudo, ASC's lengthy resume includes such notable feature credits as American Buffalo, Outside Providence, American Pie, Down To Earth, Out Cold, Grind and Brooklyn Rules.
-Each was singled out in reviews for its excellence in cinematography.
+Born and raised in Brooklyn, New York, cinematographer\director Richard Crudo, ASC's lengthy resume includes such notable feature credits as Federal Hill, American Buffalo, Outside Providence, American Pie, Down To Earth, Out Cold, Grind and Brooklyn Rules.
+Each was singled out by critics for its excellence in cinematography.

-In 2012 he directed the action\horror feature Against the Dark for Sony.
-During the following year he wrote, directed and photographed the contemporary crime feature Dirty People.
-In addition, he has contributed photography to many popular TV series.
-As of March 2022, Mr. Crudo was engaged in shooting the pilot episode of Federal Hill: The Beginning for Executive Producer Terence Winter and long-time collaborator, writer\director Michael Corrente.
+On the television side, he has shot numerous episodes of FX Network's Justified, The CW’s Jane the Virgin, MTV's Awkward and CBS's SWAT.
+He has also contributed to such series as Good Girls Revolt and Doubt (Amazon), Greenleaf (OWN), Sweet Vicious (MTV) and NCIS, Tommy and Why Women Kill (CBS).

+More recently, Mr. Crudo photographed the pilot episode of Federal Hill: The Beginning.
+Executive Produced by Terence Winter (creator of Boardwalk Empire, writer\producer of The Sopranos & The Wolf of Wall Street), it saw him reunited with longtime collaborator, writer\director Michael Corrente.
+He also shot the pilot episode of Executive Producer David E. Kelley's ABC series, Avalon and in the fall of 2024 shot The Weight, a feature film directed by Sallyanne Massimini.

 Mr. Crudo is a six-term Past President of the American Society of Cinematographers and served for three years as a Governor of the Academy of Motion Picture Arts and Sciences.
 He is a frequent guest lecturer at universities across the United States and is a regular contributor to American Cinematographer magazine and other industry publications.
 He is also a leading proponent in the industry’s drive to establish standards for digital imaging workflow.
+His twice-weekly blog - www.normalexposure.com - addresses issues pertaining to cinematography.

-Other professional affiliations include memberships in the Academy of Television Arts and Sciences, the Canadian Society of Cinematographers, the National Film Preservation Board for the Library of Congress, the International Cinematographers Guild and the Society of Motion Picture and Television Engineers.
+Other professional affiliations include memberships in the Academy of Television Arts and Sciences, the International Cinematographers Guild and the Society of Motion Picture and Television Engineers.
 In 2007 he was made a Fellow of the Royal Photographic Society.
 In May 2012, he was invited to become a Canon Camera Explorer of Light.